Courses - Spring 2017

 An exploration of the archaeology, art, sites, and monuments of ancient Israel from the Neolithic period to the Roman Empire.
 Special topics will include the cultures of the region, nomadism and urbanization, and political and religious history.
 Attention will be given to how textual sources such as the Hebrew Bible, Egyptian texts, and the Neo-Assyrian Annals can be used in conjunction with archaeology to reconstruct the region’s history.
 Meets with CLSX 375.

-JWSH 300 – Topics in Jewish Studies: Histry Writing in Late Antiqty
+JWSH 300 – Topics in Jewish Studies: Mystical Tradition in Judaism

-JWSH 300 – Topics in Jewish Studies: History of Jewish Women
+JWSH 300 – Topics in Jewish Studies: Music in Jewish Culture

 JWSH 315 – The Spanish Inquisition